-Interim Code Title 22I Development Code Amendments PRD (existing) (proposed) project or a major energy facility.
-2. Filing.
+Interim Code Title 22I (existing) Development Code Amendments PRD (proposed) 2.
+Filing.
 Appeals must be filed in the office of the Coastal Commission prior to the close of business on the 10th working day after the action that is the subject of the appeal.
 In the case of an appeal by an applicant or other aggrieved person, the appellant must exhaust all appeals to the County in compliance with Subsection A above (County Appeal Procedure) to be considered an aggrieved person, unless the County charges an appeal fee.
 3. Appeal by Coastal Commissioners.
-When two Coastal Commissioners bring an appeal against a project that was approved by other than the Board of Supervisors, the Board of Supervisors may elect to consider the appeal before any action by the Coastal Commission of its decision to consider an appeal within 12 days of the County's receipt of notice of an appeal by two Coastal Commissioners.
+When two Coastal Commissioners bring an appeal against a project that was approved by other than the Board of Supervisors, the Board of Supervisors may elect to consider the appeal before any action by the Coastal Commission.
+The Board of Supervisors shall notify the Coastal Commission of its decision to consider an appeal within 12 days of the County's receipt of notice of an appeal by two Coastal Commissioners.
 County action on an appealable project shall not be deemed final if the Board elects to consider the appeal.
 Notice and hearing on these appeals by the Board of Supervisors shall comply with Chapter 22.114 - Appeals.